Johnfire45/cybersecurity-interview-prep/gpt-persistence-context.md

 # 🧠 GPT Persistence Context (Cybersecurity Interview Prep Only)

-This file is the **single source of truth** for how GPT must behave in all conversations related to Harshit Shah’s **Cybersecurity Interview Preparation Project**.
+This file is the **single source of truth** for how GPT behaves, responds, and structures content for the **Cybersecurity Interview Preparation** project.
-It governs structure, tone, output formats, safety rules, and all file/folder behaviors.

 ---